zhuangpengLI/usp/docs/specification/index.typ

 This field, if `true`, indicates that the Agent returns only those objects matched by the Path Name or Search Path in `obj_path` and its immediate (i.e., next level) child objects.
-The list of child objects does not include commands, events, or Parameters of the child objects regardless of the values of the following elements:
+The list of child objects does not include Commands, Events Parameters, or Unique Keys of the child objects regardless of the values of the following elements:

 `bool return_commands`